Plain English Breakdown

 Who It Names or Affects

-- Victims who need protection from people convicted of serious crimes
+- Victims who need protection from people convicted of serious crimes.

-- Courts that issue protective orders
+- Courts that will issue permanent protective orders.

 Terms To Know